Yoshiplayr/creativecode/bot/README.md

 # Smash Matchups

 https://twitter.com/SmashMatch
-My bot, Smash Matchups, was born from the need to have fresh smash matchups when my roommate and I played the game.
+My bot, Smash Matchups, was born from the need to have fresh smash matchups when my roommate and I played Super Smash Bros.
+Ultimate.
 Obviously, the characters were a necessity, as they are the meat of the game, but to get more options, I added stages, and then added rulesets to make the number a bit bigger and give more directive when taking matches from the bot.
 As I worked on the code and looked at what it tweeted, I thought it looked bland, and looked into adding images.
 I was able to figure out how, and added the official render straight from smashbros.com for a majority of the characters, using other websites if the available render wasn't a recognizable color pallete.
 I was tempted to add images for the stage, but I liked how it looked with the 2 fighters opposite of each other.